omark96/qmk_keymap_overlay/README.md

 ```powershell
 python main.py
 ```

+You can press and hold anywhere on the window to drag.

+Right click or pressing escape while the window is in focus will take you back to the main menu.

 The program requires that you have a `keymap.json` file for your keyboard.
 If you only have a `keymap.c` file you will have to convert it to .json.

 ### Alternative to requiring the full QMK repo